 • Hemorrhagic or vascular issues, such as a ruptured ovarian cyst

 When you schedule an examination for abdominal pain, your doctor at Rosh Maternal & Fetal Medicine assesses the location, type, severity, and frequency of your pain.
-It helps to know whether your pain occurs at the same time during your menstrual cycle, appeared suddenly, or has persisted for several months.
+It helps to know whether your pain occurs at the same time during your menstrual cycle, appears suddenly, or has persisted for several months.

 Q.